 There are five different types of buy rounds CS:GO players will encounter: ecos, anti ecos, half buys, forces, and full buys.

-In players will either buy light equipment to save money for the next round or purchase no equipment and fully save their funds.
+In eco rounds players will either buy light equipment to save money for the next round or purchase no equipment and fully save their funds.
 These rounds allow players to save money and afford better weapons and equipment in the next round.
 The other team can counter this type of buy with an anti eco round.

 In an anti eco round, players will purchase smaller weapons such as SMG’s or a cheap rifle.
 The CT players from the earlier example know the terrorists have a low economy and will not be able to purchase full equipment or weapons.
 There is no reason to purchase rifles or AWPs, because SMG’s and even pistols can eliminate players without armor.
-It is very important for players to buy head armor during an anti eco round however, because some pistols can kill a player with a single headshot.
+It is very important for players to buy head armor during an anti eco round however because some pistols can kill a player with a single headshot.
 Players should also buy utilities to prevent rushes that are common when teams are full saving or doing an eco-buy.

 A half buy is when you spend roughly half of your money to either even out the team’s economy or to damage a stronger team.
 Players can spend some of their money if they are significantly ahead of their teammates in funds so the team can buy together on the next round.
 A half buy also allows players to do some damage to a fully equipped team and possibly cause a few enemy players to fully rebuy or at least purchase new armor.
-Players with the lower amount of money usually do not buy in this scenario, as the rest of the team is dropping to their level.
+Players with the lower amount of money usually do not buy in this scenario.
+This, because the rest of the team is dropping to their level.

 A force buy is when a team decides to spend all funds available.
 This type of buy is required if the game is at match point if the team knows a round win will break the enemy team’s economy.
-Breaking an enemy teams economy can secure a few important round wins because the other team will either need to save or eco to recover.
+Breaking an enemy team’s economy can secure a few important round wins because the other team will either need to save or eco to recover.
 The losing team will also go back to the lowest loss bonus reward, which is called a reset.

 Full buys are when a team buys all armor, weapons, and utilities.
 This is the ideal scenario for teams to be in and allow for successful attacks or defenses of bombsites.